Please provide your zip code to see plans in your area.

 Ultimately, Medica did remain in the exchange, statewide.
 And their membership grew significantly in 2018, as they were the only insurer offering plans in the exchange.
 In addition, anyone with 2018 off-exchange ACA-compliant individual market coverage in Nebraska also had Medica coverage, as the other insurers had left the market (the bulk of Medica’s membership is on-exchange, however, as the insurer is not actively marketing off-exchange plans).

 For 2020, however, Bright Health joined Nebraska’s exchange, offering plans statewide.
-Both insurers are continuing to offer plans statewide for 2021.
+Both insurers have continued to offer plans statewide.
+And for 2022, two additional insurers have joined them, also offering coverage statewide: Ambetter from Nebraska Total Care and Oscar Health.

-Across all states that use HealthCare.gov, there have been average enrollment decreases every year starting in 2017.
-This is due to a variety of factors, including the elimination of the individual mandate penalty, the Trump administration’s relaxed the rules for short-term health plans and association health plans, and the administration’s decision to slash funding for outreach and enrollment assistance.
-But enrollment in Nebraska’s exchange increased in 2018 and again in 2020, bucking the general trend of steady declines that we’ve seen in the majority of states that use HealthCare.gov.
+Across all states that use HealthCare.gov, there were average enrollment decreases every year from 2017 through 2020.
+This is due to a variety of factors, including the elimination of the individual mandate penalty, the Trump administration’s relaxed rules for short-term health plans and association health plans, and the administration’s decision to slash funding for outreach and enrollment assistance (under the Biden administration, this funding has been boosted to record-high levels).
+But enrollment in Nebraska’s exchange increased in 2018 and again in 2020, bucking the general trend of steady declines that we saw in the majority of states that use HealthCare.gov.

 For perspective, here’s a look at individual market QHP (private plans) enrollment numbers in Nebraska over the years: